The average size of the kernel of a matrix and orbits of linear groups: Further examples

 Table~\ref{tab:cc5} provides a complete list of ``generic conjugacy class zeta function'' associated with nilpotent Lie $k$-algebras of dimension at most $5$ in the following sense: for each such algebra $\bm\fg$, let $\GG$ be its associated unipotent algebraic group over $k$.
 After choosing an embedding $\GG \le \Uni_d\otimes_{\ZZ}\, k$, we obtain an $\fo$-form $\sG$ of $\GG$ as in Corollary~\ref{cor:unipotent_oc_cc}.
 Then for almost all $v \in \Places_k$ and all finite extensions $K/k_v$, $\Zeta^\cc_{\sG(\fO)}(T)$ is given in Table~\ref{tab:cc5}.

 In contrast to dimension at most $5$, \textsf{Zeta} is unable to compute generic conjugacy class zeta functions associated with every nilpotent Lie $k$-algebra of dimension $6$.
 Nevertheless, Table~\ref{tab:cc6} contains numerous examples of such functions; we only included examples corresponding to $\oplus$-indecomposable algebras.
 Clearly, generic conjugacy class zeta functions of direct products of algebraic groups are Hadamard products of the zeta functions corresponding to the factors.
+We note that $L_{3,2} \approx \Nil_3(K)$ and $L_{6,19}(-1) \approx \Nil_4(K)$.
+A formula for $\Zeta^\cc_{\Uni_3(\fO)}(T)$ was previously given in~\cite[\S 8.2]{BDOP13}.
+This formula is incorrect due to a sign mistake.
+More substantially, the computation in \cite[\S 8.2]{BDOP13} relies on \cite[Prop.~6.2]{BDOP13} and what seems to be a variation of the integral formalism developed in \cite{BDOP13} for unipotent groups; this is however not explained.
+Said integral formalism in \cite{BDOP13} appears to be essentially different from the methods developed and applied here.